kimjoar/writings/alpha/step-by-step-modules-templates.md

 ```

 And we'll have a minified JavaScript file in `build/monologue.js`.
 Now,
-making a production ready `index.html` is now as simple as using the
+making a production ready `index.html` is as simple as using the
 minified JavaScript file:

 ```diff